 Skills for the Future

-Thirty-two million people in the UK are currently unemployed.
-Alongside this, technical skill requirements for companies are increasing, which is creating shortages across industries.
-The construction industry is no different but is also under-utilising new technologies that could offer targeted improvements in productivity and whole-life approach to construction and maintenance.
 The University of Salford has an established community outreach and engagement programme that draws young and lifetime learners.
-However, the Centre for Excellence will target specific areas to bring about a paradigm shift in improving the capability of the next generation of workers in the construction industry, along with offering new and improved techniques for the industry to take advantage of through an educated workforce.
+However, the Centre for Construction Innovation will target specific areas to help to bring about a paradigm shift in improving the capability of the next generation of workers in the construction industry, along with offering new and improved techniques for the industry to take advantage of through an educated workforce.

-The following points are areas of focus within the Skills and Education for the future theme:
+The following points are areas of focus within the Skills for the future theme:

 - Offering real-world training that embeds good practice at the heart of skill development